 Proposed Project - Unit Count

-Residential Total Total Market
+Residential Total Market et Affordable

-One Bedroom 81 65 16
+One Bedroom 80 60 20

-Two Bedroom 54 43 11
+Two Bedroom 54 40 14

-Three Bedroom 15 12 3
+Three Bedroom 16 12 4

-TOTAL 150 120 30
+TOTAL 150 112 38

-Source: Capital Group Properties LLC and RKG (2021)
+Source : Capital Group Properties LLC and RKG (2021)

-Construction costs for the Project's industrial as provided by Capital Group Properties, LLC are estimated to be \$85 per SF.
-RKG's review of Marshall & Swift Valuation Services cost estimation data indicates that construction costs in the range of \$33.50 per SF to \$102 per SF may be appropriate for warehousing and distribution facilities.7 RKG considers the estimate provided by the developer to be reasonable.
-As such, RKG applied the \$85 per SF construction cost estimate to
+Construction costs for the Project's industrial component, as provided by Capital Group Properties, LLC, are estimated to be \$85 per SF.
+RKG's review of Marshall & Swift Valuation Services cost estimation data indicates that construction costs in the range of \$33.50 per SF to \$102 per SF may be appropriate for warehousing and distribution facilities.
+RKG considers the estimate provided by the developer to be reasonable, indicating a total cost estimate of \$101,556,215.